 Guide to Victorian fertiliser regulations

-The Guide to Victorian Fertiliser Regulations has been developed to provide a plain english explanation to the Agricultural and Veterinary Chemicals (Control of Use) (Fertilisers) Regulations 2015 (the Regulations).
+The Guide to Victorian Fertiliser Regulations has been developed to provide a plain English explanation to the Act.

-The guide has been developed to assist fertiliser manufacturers and suppliers comply with the Regulations, and provides references to other relevant standards and agencies.
+The guide has been developed to help fertiliser manufacturers and suppliers comply with the Regulations, and provides references to other relevant standards and agencies.

 National code of practice for fertiliser description and labelling

-The National Code of Practice for Fertilizer Description and Labelling (the CoP) was developed by Fertilizer Australia in conjunction with the Department of Agriculture and State and Territory fertiliser regulators.
+The National Code of Practice for Fertiliser Description and Labelling (the CoP) was developed by Fertilizer Australia in conjunction with the Department of Agriculture and state and territory fertiliser regulators.

 The CoP is not a replacement for the Regulations, as is it not currently underpinned by legislation.

-However, the COP incorporates the general requirements of the Victorian Regulations and includes additional standards such as nutrient labelling, that may be applicable in other jurisdictions and form best practice.
+The CoP incorporates the general requirements of the Victorian Regulations and includes additional standards, such as nutrient labelling, that may be applicable in other jurisdictions and form best practice.

 The CoP can be found on the Fertilizer Australia website.